Archives for July 2016

 After the quick chat, he laced up and talked us through the climb to point out key cruxes and demonstrated proper hand, foot, and cam placement.

 Once setting up a top rope for us to climb, Ron led us through the history of belaying.
-Beginning with the elusive butt belay, then the Munter Hitch, followed by the
+Beginning with the elusive butt belay, then the Munter Hitch, followed by the Air Traffic Controller (ATC) and

 Read MORE